CaglarGuher/HepsiEmlak-Web-Scrapping-and-Modeling/README.md

 ## Dataset
 The dataset used in this project can be found in `total_house_prices.csv`.
 It contains 33 columns and 33,329 rows.
 The columns are as follows:

  - City
  - District
  - Neighborhood
-- İlan no
+ - Ad no
-- Son Güncelleme Tarihi
+ - Last Update Date
-- Oda + Salon Sayısı
+ - Number of Rooms + Living Room
-- Brüt / Net M2
+ - Gross / Net Area (m²)
-- Bulunduğu Kat
+ - Floor Location
-- Bina Yaşı
+ - Building Age
-- Isınma Tipi
+ - Heating Type
-- Kat Sayısı
+ - Number of Floors
-- Krediye Uygunluk
+ - Eligibility for Credit
-- Eşya Durumu
+ - Furniture Condition
-- Banyo Sayısı
+ - Number of Bathrooms
-- Kullanım Durumu
+ - Usage Status
-- Takas
+ - Exchange
-- Cephe
+ - Facing
-- Rent
+ - Rent Status
-- Tapu Durumu
+ - Title Deed Status
-- Yapı Tipi
+ - Building Type
-- Yapının Durumu
+ - Building Condition
-- Aidat
+ - Dues
-- Kira Getirisi
+ - Rental Income
-- Yakıt Tipi
+ - Fuel Type
-- Yetkili Ofis
+ - Authorized Office
-- Site İçerisinde
+ - Within the Site
-- Depozito
+ - Deposit
-- Kapalı Alan M2
+ - Closed Area (m²)
-- Açık Alan M2
+ - Open Area (m²)
-- Bina Sayısı
+ - Number of Buildings
-- Ada No
+ - Island Number
-- Parsel No
+ - Parcel Number

 ## Preprocessing
 The following preprocessing steps were performed on the dataset:

-- Removed columns that are not relevant for the analysis (`İlan no`, `Son Güncelleme Tarihi`, `Takas`, `Cephe`, `Tapu Durumu`, `Yapı Tipi`, `Yapının Durumu`, `Aidat`, `Kira Getirisi`, `Yakıt Tipi`, `Yetkili Ofis`, `Site İçerisinde`, `Depozito`, `Kapalı Alan M2`, `Açık Alan M2`, `Bina Sayısı`, `Ada No`, `Parsel No`).
+- Removed columns that are not relevant for the analysis (Ad No, Last Update Date, Exchange, Facing, Title Deed Status, Building Type, Building Status, Dues, Rental Income, Fuel Type, Authorized Office, Within Site, Deposit, Indoor Area, Outdoor Area, Number of Buildings, Plot Number, Parcel Number).
 - Removed rows with missing values.
 - Renamed columns to more descriptive names.
-- Grouped the `Bulunduğu Kat` column into categories (`first floor`, `interstage`, `basement`, `top floor`).
+- Grouped the `Floor Location` column into categories (`first floor`, `interstage`, `basement`, `top floor`).
 - Converted the `Age` column to float values.
 - Removed rows with the last six unique `Heat_type` values.
-- Removed rows with the last five unique `Credit_Eli` values.
+- Removed rows with the last five unique `Eligibility for Credit` values.
 - Converted the `Price` column to float values.
 - Converted the `Num_Of_Room` column to integer values.
 - Removed `m2` from `Area` and converted it to integer values.